MarkGravestock/MarkGravestock.github.io/about/me.md

 * Teams - of different sizes and with different organisational structures
 * Delivery Methods

-I've learnt something from every delivery, irrespective of the level of success achieved.
+I've learnt something from every delivery, irrespective of the outcomes achieved.

 ### [About this site](/about/this-site)